Football returns under the lights on Tuesday night as Harrogate Town make the long trip down to Devon.

 The 32-year-old was on target for the Town when they pulled off a shock victory at St James Park last season.
 His 77th minute finish separated the two sides and his physical presence dominated throughout and he continued his love affair with scoring against City, by netting the penalty in the reverse fixture this season.

 Last season was the inaugural occasions of Exeter City and Harrogate Town playing each other.
 The first game at St James Park earned the Sulphurites all three points before a weather-swept return fixture ended goalless.

-Exeter City were severely limited for chances as ten-man Harrogate earned a point in Yorkshire.
+Exeter City were severely limited for chances as Harrogate earned a point in Yorkshire.

 The free-scoring Grecians were humbled at home by the Football League new-boys.
 Jack Muldoon’s strike separated the sides after Jake Taylor had cancelled out Brendan Keirnan’s 31st minute opener.